Washington Football Prep Poll

 |10.
 Kamiakin

-Others receiving 6 or more points: Marysville-Pilchuck 12.
-Peninsula 12.
-Garfield 11.
+Others receiving 6 or more points: Marysville-Pilchuck 9.
 Kennewick 8.
+Peninsula 7.

 |Class 2A